 - Mobile web app for OpenSprinkler is available.
 Check this blog post for details.

 - Please check the Online User Manual for firmware details.

 - To receive updates, you can sign up to the Rayshobby RSS Feed, Google+, Twitter, or OpenSprinkler Email List, .

-OpenSprinkler is an open-source Internet / Ethernet sprinkler timer / controller based on the Arduino platform.
+OpenSprinkler is an open-source Internet / web-based sprinkler timer / controller built upon the Arduino platform.
 It works with standard 24VAC sprinkler valves commonly found in household watering and irrigation systems.
 You may be planning to buy or have already purchased a commercial sprinkler timer / controller, but chances are that these systems provide a limited set of fixed functionality, and have no web scheduling and monitoring capability.
 These limitations are the main motivations for this open-source project.

 This project is a collaboration between me and Chris Anderson (former editor-in-chief of the Wired Magazine).

 - Built-in Ethernet controller provides web-based scheduling and monitoring, through either wired or WiFi connection (note: WiFi connection requires a wireless adapter or bridge).

 - Based on ATMEL microcontroller and the open-source Arduino software.
 Once water schedules are set (through the web interface), the controller operates on its own and does not require either a computer or Internet connection to run.